zuplo/docs/docs/articles/support.md

 ### Premium support

-Customers on a Zuplo enterprise plan can choose from premium support offerings that include specific SLAs for response time as well as additional means of contact such as a private Slack channel.
+Customers on a Zuplo enterprise plan can choose from premium support offerings that can optionally include specific SLAs for response time as well as additional means of contact such as a private Slack channel.

 As part of premium support, Zuplo can also offer: